UPDATED MAY 2017

 Most of the fossils are Colombian Mammoths, though three Woolly Mammoths have also been found.
 Fossils from 85 other Ice Age species, as well as information on ancient rocks and plant life, have also been found.

 After the tour, there are several areas in the museum where families can explore hands-on exhibits of fossils, and early human history.
-There are several places that are especially fun for kids to spend a few minutes.

 The Mammoth Site is a great example of how delightful an unexpected discovery can be.
 Workers were surprised when they uncovered a huge cache of mammoth fossils in 1974.
 Our family was pleasantly surprised by the Mammoth Site too.